 Recommended by Sara from Our Kind of Crazy

 If you’re looking for a getaway that is both great in the Summer and the Winter, look no further than Big Bear, California.
 This little town has it all, a beautiful lake, awesome hike trails, and unbelievable sites.
 Mix that in with a quaint downtown with great restaurants and shopping and the many other things to do and you have a fun-filled honeymoon destination.

 Only a few hours from Los Angeles, Big Bear is also one of Southern California’s best ski mountains, which could be a perfect winter honeymoon idea as well.
-Nestled in the mountains are lots of cabins to choose from for the perfect winter retreat.
+Nestled in the mountains are lots of cabins and dude ranches to choose from for the perfect winter retreat.
 Enjoy a romantic week in Big Bear riding around in pontoon on the lake, kayaking around, hiking, fishing, skiing, snowboarding, and cozying up in your own unique cabin.
 You would never guess this little slice of paradise was just within driving distance of the big city.